GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 Eventually, this restriction might be lifted, and dynamic ES module imports
 [may be allowed](https://github.com/w3c/ServiceWorker/issues/1356#issuecomment-783220858).
-For the time being, though, ensure that you only use the static syntax inside of a service worker.
+For now, ensure that you only use the static syntax inside of a service worker.

 #### What about other workers?